Petrov (Hodonín District): History

 The first written mention of Petrov is from 1412, however it was founded probably between 1391 and 1400.
 The founder of Petrov was Petr of Křavaře, after whom it is named.

 Spa

 The spa in Petrov was first mentioned on a map from 1569.
 The alkali-sulphurous ferruginous water from local springs was valued in the treatment of joint pain and skin diseases and later in musculoskeletal diseases.
 The spa was in operation until 1987.
 Today there is only one spring left.

+Demographics

 Economy

 Petrov is known for viticulture.
 The municipality lies in the Slovácká wine sub-region.

+Transport

+The I/55 road (the section from Hodonín to Uherské Hradiště) passes through the municipal territory.

+Petrov is located on the railway line Hodonín–Javorník.